Skip to main content

 Workspace Settings

-Create .idea/workspace.xml entries for team-wide plugin settings (similar to VS Code workspace settings).
+Use .idea/workspace.xml entries for team-wide plugin settings.

 File Type Association